Yamatji Land Ranger Program

 Working in the Midwest Region involves a wide variety of tasks and responsibilities, with each day offering new challenges and opportunities.
 Rangers might spend one day conducting a flora survey or monitoring fauna, and the next day fighting fires or navigating remote backtracks for reserve inspections, discovering breathtaking scenery along the way.

-Key Activities and Skills Development:
+Key Activities and Skills Development

 Infrastructure Projects: Rangers build and install infrastructure from the ground up, renovate and alter structures and signage, and maintain heavy machinery, vehicles, tools, and power equipment.
 These tasks enhance their conservation construction and planning skills.